 Welcome!
-This library research guide provides an introduction to library resources related to Graphic Novels, Comics, and Manga.
+This library research guide provides an introduction to library resources related to Graphic Novels, Comics, Anime, and Manga.

 This guide will assist you in finding books, e-books, scholarly journal articles, streaming videos, websites, and more that will help you research topics in this subject.